ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-0.md

 * Sr. Solutions Engineer

 ???
-I've worn many hats within operations
+Many hats within operations   **Linux Admin  ,  Java Application Support**

-Linux Admin
+Built Deployment tools for weblogic, Jboss, tomcat, and .NET ()

-Java Application Support
+* Releases / Building new Apps with network / security

-Developed deployment tools for weblogic, Jboss, tomcat, and .NET
+* Configuring webserver proxies and  HTTP Headers to route requests

 Since early in my career I've been bridging the gap between Engineering and Operations working together to speed up application delivery

 In my previous role I was the director of a global infrastructure team.